jaimindp/Devcember/README.md

 Caddi degen social feature, getting closer to prod

 ---
+### Dec 31th
+Caddi degrnbox V0 backend and frontend shipped and ready for integration with extension 🫡

+---
 ### Ideas
 I probably won't get round to half of these ideas but here are some of the things I intend to explore.